Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 **Brute Force Attacks & System Downtime.**
 Azure Bastion eliminates the risk of RDP/SSH port exposure (3389/22) to the public internet.
 VMSS prevents the website from crashing when thousands of customers log in simultaneously.

-### Screenshot Proof

-- A screenshot of the *VMSS Scaling* charts during a test load.
-- A successful *Bastion* session window in the browser.

 ---

 ## Lab 5: Monitor and Back up Azure Resources (10–15%)